badosa/JSON-stat-conv/README.md

 csv2jsonstat galicia.csv galicia.json
 ```

+All options are ignored when the input is a rich CSV in the JSON-stat Comma-Separated Values format (CSV-stat or JSV for short).
+See [jsonstat2csv](#jsonstat2csv).

 #### --vlabel (-v)

 String.
 Specifies the name of the value column.
 When not provided, the value column must be the last one.